cyprienruffino/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I'm a software engineer that acts as a machine learning researcher.
 Or maybe the other way round.
-I am interested in deep learning, most notably for autonomous driving.
+I'm interested in deep learning and its applications, from research to production.